NodEm9/abimongo/docs/website/docs/core/features/redis.md

 See `packages/core/src/redis-manager/redisClient.ts` for the authoritative implementation.
 Other modules reference `redis` and `RedisService` directly (for example `AbimongoGraphQL`, middleware, and model utilities).

----

-If you'd like, I can run a repo-wide markdown-lint pass and fix any remaining MDxxx issues across docs, or proceed to reconcile `AbimongoModel.md` and `AbimongoClient.md` next.